 It is required that you have to reload the .bashrc file to make the changes available in your current shell.
 (Note, the changes will always be available when you open a new terminal/shell).

 To reload .bashrc, use any one of the following methods,

 [admin.codetryout] > hello hello codetryout world

-Another full steps example, adding an alias to MobaXterm local bashrc:
+More example, creating a bashrc edit, adding an alias to MobaXterm local bashrc:

-Similar way, you may add anything that works on a shell, to your bashrc, such as auto-login to a server using SSH, file copy using SCP, etc. Hope this helps
+Similarly, you may add anything that works on a shell to your bashrc, such as auto-login to a server using SSH, file copy using SCP, etc. Hope this helps